pforret/blog.splashing/_topic/country/southafrica.md

 ---
 # South Africa

 South Africa, officially the Republic of South Africa, is the southernmost country in Africa.
-With over 60 million people, the country is the world's 23rd-most populous nation and covers an area of 1,221,037 square kilometres .
-South Africa has three capital cities, with the executive, judicial and legislative branches of government based in Pretoria, Bloemfontein and Cape Town respectively.
-The largest city is Johannesburg.
-About 80% of the population are Black South Africans.
+It is bounded to the south by 2,798 kilometres  of coastline that stretch along the South Atlantic  and Indian Oceans; to the north by the neighbouring countries of Namibia, Botswana, and Zimbabwe;  and to the east and northeast by Mozambique and Eswatini.
+It also completely enclaves the country Lesotho.
+It is the southernmost country on the mainland of the Old World, and the second-most populous  country located entirely south of the equator, after Tanzania.
+South Africa is a biodiversity hotspot, with unique biomes, plant and animal life.

 ## Unsplash photos